railwayapp/docs/src/docs/guides/express.md

 module.exports = router;
 ```

+The code above sets up a simple Express app with a route handler for the home page.
+It uses the `pg-promise` library to connect to a Postgres database and runs a query to fetch the current time from the database using `SELECT NOW()`.
+Upon receiving the data, it renders the index view with the fetched time, sending it to the client along with a title.

+If an error occurs during the database query, the code catches the error, logs it, and sends a 500 status response to the client, indicating that there was an issue querying the database.

+The page is only rendered after successfully receiving the database response to ensure proper handling of the data.

 4. Open the `views/index.pug` file, and update it to display the `timeFromDB` value on the page.